chasingw/AIMLAV/README.md

     sweeps	-	Sensor data for intermediate frames. maps	-	Folder for all map files: rasterized .png images and vectorized .json files. v1.0-*	-	JSON tables that include all the meta data and annotations.
 Each split (trainval, test, mini) is provided in a separate folder.

+data/sets/nuscenes_test
+    samples	-	Sensor data for keyframes.
+    sweeps	-	Sensor data for intermediate frames. maps	-	Folder for all map files: rasterized .png images and vectorized .json files. v1.0-test	-	JSON tables that include all the meta data and annotations for the *test split dataset*.
 ```
 If you want to use another folder, specify the `dataroot` parameter of the NuScenes class (see tutorial).